How to write a powerful upselling email

 For example, if you have a handmade jewellery shop, your Valentine’s Day email could target men who have already made purchases within the last six months.
 Using previous purchase data, you could try to upsell customers with a Valentine’s related product.

 Or if a customer’s birthday is approaching, you can send them an email with a nice message and a voucher for a discount.
-Our email marketing service has a marketing automation feature that allows you to send emails that are triggered by specific actions.
 For example, when it’s a customer’s birthday or when they’ve signed up to receive your newsletter, it will send an automatic email with your custom message and special offer.

 It’s about using data to market in a smart way.
 So, if you were thinking about emailing hundreds of your subscribers with a particular offer, forget about it as it won’t do you any good.
 Batch-and-blast is a thing of the past.
 What works are personalised, relevant offers so make sure you are collecting and using smart data on your customer’s behaviour as this is essential to the success of your email campaigns.